LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 {:start="5"}
 5\.
 Click Save.
 The Authentication details will now be displayed.
 Use it in order to access the API.

-For additional info on creating API keys - [LiveEngage APIs and SDKs](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=get-started-LE-APIs) documentation.
+For additional info on creating API keys - [LiveEngage APIs](https://developers.liveperson.com/workdays-api-overview.html) and SDKs documentation in the [LivePerson developers community](https://developers.liveperson.com/).

 ## Profiles and permissions